 Foundations in Data Science Bootcamp

 Our virtual four-day Foundations in Data Science Bootcamp will give you a solid and engaging introduction to big data analytics, tools, and statistics.
-Enhance your learning experience with interactive lectures and activities led by expert practicing data scientists.
+Enhance your learning experience with interactive lectures and activities led by expert practising data scientists.
 Small classes will provide you with the opportunity to interact closely with your instructors and other students.
+Participants will be provided with access to R and RMD softwares through the Microsoft Azure Platform.

 Delivery: Fully online (synchronous learning); 22 hours of instruction